simoncblyth/opticks/notes/issues/ideas_on_random_alignment_in_new_workflow.rst

      to_boundary_AB
      to_boundary_SC

+* hmm: can use same machinery that sseq does if less than 16

 CPU side simstream : many consumptions from G4 internals : so have to use SBacktrace for a complete picture